The Property Design Mini-Course – An Online Training

-The 8.7 acre framework design above was created by Bill Wilson but the digital graphic representation you see is the work of Megan Christian, our computer graphics designer.
-Megan is a rising permaculture designer who will be an integral part of this training and will guide some students in the use of Google Slides to create beautiful and clear design maps.
+The 8.7 acre framework design above was created by Bill Wilson but the digital graphic representation you see is the work of Megan Christian, our computer graphics permaculture designer.
+Megan will be an integral part of this training and will guide those students using Google Slides to create beautiful and clear design maps.
 Google Slides is a free software and your work is done while online.

 Bill works in PowerPoint and will assist those interested with that software.
 PowerPoint is a Microsoft product that sits on your computer that you pay for and allows you to do your design work from you computer hard drive.
 Both work equally well once you spend some time with them.

 Learning to use either program to achieve the results as seen above is easier than you might think.
 We’ll show you how in this training, but your own individual practice is important to getting proficient at it.

 Do you have your own graphic design software you like to use?

 Great.
 No problem.
 Student can use any software they are comfortable with but our instruction is in Google Slides and PowerPoint.
 Learning the design process is what is really important and it matters not what software is used to create the graphic representation.